PushkaraSharma/PushkaraSharma.github.io/_posts/2020-06-09-Predict_Stock.markdown

 from keras.layers import Dropout
 ```

 Now, we have loaded our dataset as a data frame in a variable named **df**.
 Then, we have checked the shape of the dataset that comes out to be **(2035,8)** means there are 2035 rows and 8 columns in the dataset.
 After that, we have reversed the dataset upside-down so that the **date** starts from the oldest and goes to the most recent, and in doing so we also have to reset our indexes as well.
 Then we have just printed some starting rows of the dataset with `head()` .
+The first 5 entries of dataset are shown in screenshot below.

 ```python
 df = pd.read_csv('NSE-TATAGLOBAL.csv')